ekta-saini/Bite-Tell/README.md

 A simple and elegant food blog built with pure Python.
 This blog allows you to create posts with text and images, and manage your content easily.

+## Live Demo

+Visit our blog at: `http://localhost:8000`

+To run locally:
+1. Clone this repository
+2. Run `python server.py`
+3. Open your browser and navigate to `http://localhost:8000`

 ## Features

 - Clean, modern UI with a responsive design